-In the market, you will be able to find 25 different types of varieties in Nespresso capsules in Nespresso OriginalLine.
-There are 13 varieties of different capsules in Nespresso Vertuoline.
+In the market, you will be able to find around 35 different types of varieties in Nespresso capsules in Nespresso OriginalLine.
+There are currently 13 different varieties of capsules in Nespresso Vertuoline.
 We’ve listed there specified caffiene content in the tables below.

 Gran Lungo (150ml)